 "College Students Eager to Learn but Need Help Negotiating Information Overload," Alison J. Head and Michael B. Eisenberg, The Seattle Times, June 3, 2011 (2 pages).

 "Searching for Context: Modeling the Information-Seeking Process of College Students in the Digital Age."
-A Webcast with Alison Head, who is a Berkman Center & Library Innovation Lab Fellow and Lead Research for Project Information Literacy.
-A contextual model of how students search for course-related and everyday life information is presented, plus four take-aways from PIL's ongoing research are discussed, January 10, 2012 (1:15 minutes).
+A webcast with Alison Head, who is a Berkman Center & Library Innovation Lab Fellow and Lead Research for Project Information Literacy.
+A contextual model of how students search for course-related and everyday life information is presented, plus four take-aways from PIL's ongoing research are discussed, January 10, 2012 (1:15 mins.).

 "Alison Head on What Students Do in Libraries."
-A podcast interview at Harvard Law School's Innovation Library with David Weinberger about PIL's 2011 study and how students manage and control technology during crunch time, December 6, 2011 (26 minutes).
+A Radio Berkman podcast interview at Harvard's Berkman Center with David Weinberger about PIL's 2011 study and how recent college graduates use libraries and technology in academic libraries during crunch time (two weeks before final exams).
+December 11, 2011 (26:28 minutes).

 "Michael Eisenberg: How Students Manage Technology and Multitasking."
 A Webcast by Michael Eisenberg, who discusses Project Information Literacy findings and what we can learn from the ongoing study of college students, including discussion of PIL's study about how students manage technology during the final weeks of the term.
 Presented at the University of British Columbia's Irving K. Barber Centre and hosted by the School of Library, Archival, and Information Studies and the School Library Day Colloquium on Nov.
 2, 2011 (1 hour, 23 mins.).